coryhouse/nextjs-react-19-demo/README.md

 - [x] React Server Components - Components that render at build time, or for each request.
 - [ ] Actions - Functions that use async transitions and automatically submit data for you.
 Actions support error handling, optimistic updates, and pending state.
-- [ ] Full custom element support
+- [x] Full custom element support
-- [ ] Document metadata support - Render title, link, and meta tags and they automatically hoist.
+- [x] Document metadata support - Render title, link, and meta tags and they automatically hoist.
+(See Vite, since Next has its own metadata API)
 - [ ] Stylesheet precedence settings
 - [ ] Render async scripts in any component - They're automatically deduplicated
 - [ ] Preload resources via prefetchDNS, preconnect, preload, preinit